Propolis (dental hygiene benefits and more)

 Its primary function around the hive includes improving the structure of the actual beehive and closing certain gaps and openings.
 Beeswax is also used to seal larger cracks in the hive wall but propolis benefits the environment in important ways that beeswax cannot.
 The most important use of this substance in the beehive is as an anti-viral anti-biotic agent.
 It is used to create a sterile environment and stop the spread of disease in the bee colony.

 Various small animals and insects find their way into the hive during the course of its life cycle, and invariably cannot find their way out – they die within the confines of the hive walls.
-In the case of smaller insects, the bees can actually remove their carcases from the hive, but with larger animals and rodents, a field mouse for example, the bees use propolis to coat the carcass and and basically seal it, preventing the growth and spread of viruses and fungi.
+In the case of smaller insects, the bees can actually remove their carcasses from the hive, but with larger animals and rodents, a field mouse, for example, the bees use propolis to coat the carcass and basically seal it, preventing the growth and spread of viruses and fungi.

-Obviously it becomes easy to see why bee propolis may have benefits to man.
-Its potent anti viral and antibiotic properties are of great interest in the medical community, where it is being examined as a possible alternative to chemical antibiotics or in some cases a partner to make them more effective.
+Obviously, it becomes easy to see why bee propolis may have benefits to man.
+Its potent antiviral and antibiotic properties are of great interest in the medical community, where it is being examined as a possible alternative to chemical antibiotics or in some cases a partner to make them more effective.